Shiba Inu

 The Shiba's grooming needs are surprisingly manageable despite their thick double coat.
 That beautiful fur is actually quite low-maintenance most of the year, though you'll need to prepare for seasonal "coat blowing" periods that can test even the most patient owner.

 Regular brushing two to three times weekly keeps their coat healthy and reduces loose hair around your home.
-During shedding seasons (typically twice yearly), daily brushing becomes essential.
-Many Australian owners book professional grooming sessions during these heavy shedding periods - trust me, it's worth every dollar when you see the amount of fur that comes out!
+During shedding seasons (typically spring and autumn), daily brushing becomes essential.
+Many Australian owners book professional de-shedding sessions during these heavy shedding periods, which can cost between $90-$140 AUD depending on your location.
+Trust me, it's worth every dollar when you see the amount of fur that comes out!

 Bathing isn't frequently needed as Shibas are naturally clean dogs with somewhat self-cleaning coats.
 Their fur repels dirt and water quite effectively.
 When you do bathe them, use a dog-specific shampoo and ensure thorough drying, especially in humid climates like Brisbane or Darwin where moisture can lead to skin issues.